innabelaya/test-project/QuickStart.en.md

 This block has to be implemented in BEMHTML technology in order to be turned into an appropriate piece of HTML.
 It needs to be styled with CSS as well.
 So you can create this block with all the default technologies just by removing `-T` flag.

     $ bem create -l desktop.blocks -b goods
-Then write BEMHTML code in `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block's elements.
+Then write BEMHTML code in a `desktop.blocks/goods/goods.bemhtml` file that processes BEMJSON input data into the block's elements.
 Use a `tag` mode to define an HTML representation of a **goods** block and its elements as well.

     block('goods')(
 		tag()('ul'),